Jefferson Kinney, PhD

 Contact Chelcie: firstname.lastname@example.org

 Jonathan entered the Experimental program in 2007 with a B.S. in Neuroscience from Tulane University.
 His research interests include elucidating mechanistic features of Alzheimer's disease.
-Jon graduated in the spring of 2013 with his Ph.D. and is currently a post-doctoral scholar in the Department of Molecular Medicine USF Health Byrd Alzheimer's Institute working with Dr. Chad Dickey.
+Jon graduated in the spring of 2013 with his Ph.D. and worked as post-doctoral scholar in the Department of Molecular Medicine USF Health Byrd Alzheimer's Institute in the laboratory of Dr. Chad Dickey.
+Jon is currently working for NIH in the NINDS as a Health Program Specialist.

 Contact Jon: email@example.com